Avaiga/taipy-doc/docs/manuals/userman/rest/index.md

     * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
     ```

-!!! note "When running the Taipy REST server, you will also run `Core^`"
+!!! note "When running the Taipy REST server, you will also run `Orchestrator^`"

 !!! info "Running the REST service"